The-Learning-And-Vision-Atelier-LAVA/Stereo-Image-SR/README.md

  and **<a href="https://www.flickr.com/photos/tombentz" target="_blank">Tom Bentz</a>** for the approval of using their cross-eye stereo photographs. <br>

 ## NTIRE 2022 Terms and Conditions:
-The terms and conditions for participating in the challenge are provided [here]().
+The terms and conditions of this challenge can be viewed [here](https://codalab.lisn.upsaclay.fr/competitions/1598#learn_the_details-terms_and_conditions).